ShashankSingh614/EIR-Emergency-Imperative-Response-/README.md

 - pyttsx3
 - BeautifulSoup4

-## Usage Guidelines
+## Usage

 1. **Run the Program:**
    ```bash
    python main.py
    ```

-2. **Follow Voice Prompts:**
+2. **Follow the On-Screen Instructions:**
-   - Respond to the AI's voice prompts during emergency scenarios.
+   - Interact with the AI system during emergencies.
-   - Provide necessary information or follow the instructions to send an emergency email.
+   - Send emergency emails with live location and video.

 ## Contribution Guidelines

-If you wish to contribute to the EIR project, follow these steps:

 1. Fork the repository.
 2. Create a new branch for your feature: `git checkout -b feature-name`.